ibookerke/Notes/Sturdy/Uni/NU/Software Engineering/Final.md

 How part of WSDL - binding that maps abstract interfaces to concrete protocols Where part of WSDL - location of specific service(URL)

-REST - Representational State Transfer.
+REST - Representational State Transfer(HTTP and HTTPS based).

 ![[Pasted image 20221203073816.png]]